Kafū, aged forty-one.

 June 6th.

-In the evening, I attended the Genbunsha critique meeting at the Wakamatsu residence in Nihonbashi.
+In the evening, there was a Genbunsha symposium at the Wakamatsu residence in Nihonbashi.

-Dark clouds shrouded the sky, yet no rain fell.
+Dark clouds closed over the sky, yet no rain fell.

 June 7th.

-A few ukiyo-e dealers had also been invited and arrived.
+Two or three ukiyo-e merchants had also been invited and arrived.

-It was a consultation regarding the execution of the 150th memorial service for Suzuki Harunobu.
+There was a consultation regarding the execution of Suzuki Harunobu's 150th death anniversary memorial service.

 June 9th.